DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/music_commands.md

 var loadResult = await node.Rest.GetTracksAsync(search);
 ```

-The load result will contain an enum called @DSharpPlus.Lavalink.LavalinkLoadResult.LoadResultType, which will inform us
+The load result will contain an enum called `LavalinkLoadResult.LoadResultType`, which will inform us
 if Lavalink was able to retrieve the track data.
 We can use this as a check:

 ```csharp